Solar eclipse of August 21, 2017: Media and scientific coverage

-In orbit, the satellites Lunar Reconnaissance Orbiter, the International Space Station, the Solar Dynamics Observatory, the Moderate Resolution Imaging Spectroradiometer, Solar and Heliospheric Observatory, and Hinode gathered data from the eclipse.
+In orbit, the International Space Station and the satellites Lunar Reconnaissance Orbiter, Solar Dynamics Observatory, Moderate Resolution Imaging Spectroradiometer, Solar and Heliospheric Observatory, and Hinode gathered data from the eclipse.

 A viewing party was held at the White House, during which President Donald Trump appeared on the Truman Balcony with First Lady Melania Trump.
-With the sun partially eclipsed, President Trump looked briefly in the general direction of the sun before using solar viewing glasses.
+With the Sun partially eclipsed, President Trump looked briefly in the general direction of the Sun before using solar viewing glasses.
+Late-night comedians Trevor Noah and Conan O’Brien joked about Trump not wearing glasses, and The Independent described it as "perhaps one of the most enduring images of Donald Trump's presidency".

+The rapper Joey Badass boasted of watching the solar eclipse without viewing glasses, considering that "our ancestors ain't have no fancy eyewear [and] they ain't all go blind".
+Unlike the US president, he did not wear viewing glasses during the entire eclipse.
+Later, he complained of vision problems and had to cancel his Cleveland, Chicago & Toronto shows on the Everybody Tour, due to "unforeseen circumstances".

 The eclipse generated reports of abnormal behavior in animal and plant life.
 Some chickens came out from beneath their coops and began grooming, usually an evening activity.
 Horses displayed increased whinnying, running, and jumping after the event.
 Cicadas were reported to grow louder before going silent during totality.
 Various birds were also observed flying in unusually large formations.
 Flowers such as the Hibiscus closed their petals which typically happens at night, before opening again after the solar event.

 Pornhub, a pornographic video-sharing website provided an unusual sociological and statistical report: its traffic dropped precipitously along the path of totality, so much so that its researchers were themselves surprised.

 NASA reported over 90 million page views of the eclipse on its websites, making it the agency's biggest online event ever, beating the previous web traffic record about seven times over.